DanielBiegler/bieglers-vendure-plugins/packages/blurry-image-lazy-loading/README.md

 ### 2. Generate a database migration

-Because the plugin adds a custom field to the `Asset` entity, you must generate a migration before using it.
-See the [Vendure migration documentation](https://docs.vendure.io/guides/developer-guide/migrations/) if you're unfamiliar with the process.
+This plugin adds a custom field to the `Asset` entity called `previewImageHash`, which requires you to generate a database migration.
+See Vendure's [migration documentation](https://docs.vendure.io/guides/developer-guide/migrations/) for further guidance.

 ### 3. Generate hashes